Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

-I assume that some operational database will be required, to provide fiber layouts, to track field, exposure and S/N performance, to drive field selection, etc. One design choice would be how to provide all that.
+I assume that some operational database will be required, to provide fiber layouts, to track field, exposure and S/N performance, to drive field selection, etc. One design choice will be how to provide all that.

+One side effect of having all actor traffic broadcast is that it is trivial to add an archiving logger which keeps a complete record of all actors' state.

+The guider will need to know about guide probe geometry and guide star properties, take camera exposures, and command offsets.
+One natural structure is a standalone actor which runs an expose-measure-offset loop, handing off the exposures, offsets, and probe management to other actors.